-Not all of those conditions are legal.
-Conditions that include marriage, divorce, or the change of the recipient’s religion cannot be provisions in a legal will.
-Therefore, a court will not enforce them.
-You can put certain other types of conditions on gifts.
+There may be a temptation to add other conditions on gifts.
 Usually, these types of conditions are to encourage someone to do or not do something.
-For example, when making a will, you could say, “to Allison, if and when she graduates from college.”
+For example, when making a will, you could say, “to Anita, if and when she graduates from college.”
 You could also say something like, “to Paul, so long as he uses the property as an art studio.”
-Just keep in mind that putting conditions on gifts can complicate things.
-Think about who will actually enforce these conditions, for how long, and does the enforcer get anything like an executor’s fee?
+What if Anita decided not to go to college because she started a catering business?
+What if Paul could sell the property for a huge sum to have a studio and extra money?
+Just keep in mind that putting conditions on gifts complicates things and leads to unintended consequences.

-Do Not Arrange Care for a Special Needs Person When Making a Will
+Care for a Person With Special Needs

-Avoid Leaving Gifts to Pets in a Will
+Gifts to Pets

 Animals cannot legally own property; therefore, you can’t leave them money.
 Instead, you can name someone to care for your pet and give money to the caregiver for your pet’s care.